 Does Cloudscraper work with all Cloudflare-protected sites?

 Cloudscraper works against standard Cloudflare "I'm Under Attack Mode" and basic JavaScript challenges.
-It fails against Cloudflare Bot Management v2/v3, Turnstile CAPTCHAs, and sites with heavy TLS fingerprinting.
+It fails against Cloudflare Bot Management v2/v3, Turnstile CAPTCHAs (without solver integration), and sites with heavy TLS fingerprinting.
 Test your target site before building extensive scrapers around it.

 Why does my first request take 5 seconds?